eddy0/portfolio/README.md

 about me

-I'm learn web developer skill by self-tought, I was gradiuted by economy brachelor, however, after two years working and a unexpected thought of learning coding to be more productive on my working, I was getting encourged and charmed by the world of computer.
+    - I was graduated for the degree of an economy bachelor.
+However, after a year's working and due to a whim of learning code in order to to be more productive on my job, I was then impressed on how amazing coding is and felt like it is changing the world!

-After a struggle of the pain of new life and chasing what I really want to be.
-I decided to quit the job and get involved in the web development world.
+    - After struggling between the peaceful of current life or chasing what I really want to be, I quit the previous job and started to be involved with my web developer learning career.

-Learning comes with pain, however, all i could feel achieveness.
-I learned vallina html, css and javascript all on the Internet and the tech books in the past one year and I felt proud of my hardworking.

-I love coding.
-It's so amazing to me and it makes felt like the world is changing because of it.
+    - I learned HTML, CSS and valina Javascript, and React on online resource (udemey, youtube) and the tech books.Learning always comes with challenge and pain, especially the new world.
+However, all I could feel is exciting and the sense of accomplishment when I write a project or demo.

 roadmap